istio/community/WORKING-GROUPS.md

 ## Working group meetings

-Working groups meet regularly.
+There is a weekly combined workgroup meeting.
 The meetings are open to anyone interested, so please join us.
+Here are pointers to the [Google Doc](https://docs.google.com/document/d/1wsa06GGiq1LEGwhkiPP0FKIZJqdAiue-VeBonWAzAyk/edit) as well as the [Hangouts Meet](https://docs.google.com/document/d/1wsa06GGiq1LEGwhkiPP0FKIZJqdAiue-VeBonWAzAyk/edit) for the combined workgroup meeting.

-There's a number of ways to track the meeting schedules:
+There's a number of ways to track the meeting schedule:

 * You can view the schedule of upcoming working group meetings in this [calendar](https://calendar.google.com/calendar/embed?src=4uhe8fi8sf1e3tvmvh6vrq2dog%40group.calendar.google.com&ctz=America%2FLos_Angeles).